arvidn/libtorrent/trunk/docs/manual.rst

 all potential (not connected) peers.
 You can use ``is_paused()`` to determine if a torrent is currently paused.
 Torrents may be paused automatically if there is a file error (e.g. disk full) or something similar.
 See file_error_alert_.

+torrents that are auto-managed may be automatically resumed again.
+It does not make sense to pause an auto-managed torrent without making it not automanaged first.
+Torrents are auto-managed by default when added to the session.
+For more information, see queuing_.

 ``is_paused()`` only returns true if the torrent itself is paused.
 If the torrent is not running because the session is paused, this still returns false.
 To know if a